Safe Storage of Your Horsebox or Trailer

 It’s worth investing serious time into deciding your priorities, shopping around and talking through your needs with various equestrian specialist insurers.
 Quick and cheap cover is a false economy.
 In the event of a claim and your insurers not paying out for one reason or another then you’ll certainly find yourself out of pocket.
 It certainly worth trying to research policy documents as well before committing to an insurer.
 Many insurers will have exclusions that apply to their policies and will also stipulate criteria under ‘reasonable precautions’ which will be a level of due diligence and responsibility you are expected to adhere to and maintain for the course of the policy.
 Failure to do so could invalidate the policy and result in failure for any claims.

 Knowing your business, you should be able to prioritise your insurance requirements.
 Given above is just a brief guide, and we’d encourage you to ensure you do the necessary research into each policy you may require, their inclusions and restrictions before committing to a policy.

-Cheryl Johns runs LiveryList, the UK’s 1 Livery Yard Directory.
-The site offers a whole Equine Guides section which offer horse and yard owners a huge array of information and template documents from a range of Equestrian specialists across the UK.
+Cheryl Johns runs LiveryList, the UK’s #1 Livery Yard Directory.
+The site offers an extensive Equine Guides section which provides horse and yard owners with an array of information and helpful templated documents from a range of Equestrian specialists across the UK.